language Change language

 Video Tips

-4. Select your video recording quality settings to high quality, 24 to 30 frames per second, use 60 fps if you plan to slow down the video.
+4. Quality is Joy: Record and edit in high quality - 24 to 30 frames per second, use 60 fps if you plan to slow down the video.
 Render your edited video to the highest quality as well.
-Finally, under your YouTube profile, go to settings and select the highest upload quality.
+Under your YouTube profile, go to settings and select the highest upload quality.
+We want your video to shine!

-5. If using a free video editor, select one that does not watermark and will export to YouTube quality (minimum resolution of 720p).
-Your school may have video editing software or you can search YouTube for advice on best free mobile phone editors for IOS or Android.
+5. Use a FREE Video editor: If using a free video editor, select one that does not have a watermark and will export to YouTube quality (minimum resolution of 720p).
+Your school may have video editing software, ask your digital arts teachers about it.
+They may also have recommendations or you can search YouTube for advice on best free mobile phone editors for IOS or Android.

 tag